Nidanousheen/E-commerce/README.md

 3. Deployed the website to the hosting server for public access.

 **Deployment and Launch (Week 4)*:
-- Host the websit on GitHub.
+1.Host the websit on GitHub.